Reviews Report

 Pros

-- High customer satisfaction
+- High customer satisfaction score from J.D.
+Power

 - Strong financial rating

-- Lower than average premiums
+- Lower-than-average premiums

 Cons

-- Only available to military members
+- Only available to military and qualifying family members

 - Limited online information

-- Comprehensive
+- Homeowners

-- Liability
+- Condo

-- Underinsured/uninsured
+- Aviation

-- Collision
+- Life

 - Good student